 Packing

 Packing well can make the difference for your program, especially if you are participating in and FLSA program.
 You will be caring your luggage up and down flights of stairs, dragging it down cobble stone streets, and standing with it for long train rides.
 PACK LIGHT!
 You need less than you think.
-The Study Abroad Office strongly recommends packing well in advance, and then walking up and down a few flights of stairs with all your luggage.
+The Study Abroad Office strongly recommends packing well in advance and then walking up and down a few flights of stairs with all your luggage.
 Below are a few packing tips we recommend.

 Packing Tips